WebberZone/top-10/readme.txt

 == Frequently Asked Questions ==

 Check out the [FAQ on the plugin page](http://wordpress.org/plugins/top-10/faq/) and the [FAQ on the WebberZone knowledgebase](https://webberzone.com/support/section/top-10/).
 It is the fastest way to get support as I monitor the forums regularly.
-I also provide [*paid* premium support via email](https://webberzone.com/support/).

 = How can I customise the output? =